cnherrera/cnherrera.github.io/BIGMAP-bigdata.md

 ### We have identified two key approaches: data organization and data processing.
 You can access them from the links at the top of the page.

 * * *
+In the following, we shed light on what big data is and why it's important to (your) science.

 ![image](https://github.com/cnherrera/cnherrera.github.io/assets/25098422/36643da1-30ae-427f-ae1d-da36e09213e3)